CenturyLinkCloud/PublicKB/Disaster Recovery/SAHA4.0 Networking.md

 #### Networking Requirement to Make API Calls

-* For VMware site, the SRN within it needs to have a network connectivity to the vCenter site
+* For VMware site, the SRN within it needs to have a network connectivity to the vCenter server to make vSphere API calls
-* For CLC site, the SRN within it needs to have access to http://api.ctl.io/
+* For CLC site, the SRN within it needs to have access to https://api.ctl.io/

 ### Windows Machine Running the GUI